Now that Fargate supports EFS, I'll build a WordPress environment using Terraform

 $ create database wordpress; $ CREATE USER 'wordpress'@'%' IDENTIFIED WITH mysql_native_password BY 'password'; $ grant all privileges on wordpress.* to wordpress@'%';

-After running terraform apply, two Fargate tasks will be launched, so access the ALB endpoint.
+After running terraform apply, two Fargate tasks will be launched, which will access the ALB endpoint

-The WordPress screen will be displayed, and after performing the initial settings, the site will be displayed as shown below.
+The WordPress screen will appear, and after configuring the initial settings, the site will be displayed as shown below.

-Now on to the main topic, let's post an article with an image from the management screen.
+Now we get to the main topic: posting an article with an image from the admin panel

-When you press the post button, you will be redirected to the article page, and then press the F5 key repeatedly to update it.
+Once you press the submit button, you will be redirected to the article page and will be able to refresh it by repeatedly pressing the F5 key

 summary

-The ability to work with Fargate and EFS greatly expands the design possibilities when building.
+The integration of Fargate and EFS has greatly expanded the design possibilities for building clouds.

-Platform version 1.4 includes many other useful updates, so why not give it a try?
+Platform version 1.4 also includes many other useful updates, so we encourage you to give it a try.

 1